antronerds/r2-training-courses/docs/Finding_structural_variants.md

 --------

   ![](_static/images/R2d2_logo.png)
-  **How did the stage(inss) pie chart adapt to the selection of mycn amplified samples and what do you know about these stages in Neuroblastoma?**
+  **How did the stage(inss) pie chart adapt to the selection of mycn amplified samples and what do you know about these stages in neuroblastoma?**
 <br>
 <br>